President's Welcome

 A very warm welcome to the Oxford University Touch Rugby Club (OUTRC)!
 I am pleased

+What's more, we will continue to build and cultivate a culture of competitive excellence and team spirit.
+A healthy and positive culture is most important to us; more important than any win on the pitch.
+In line with our code of conduct, we have zero tolerance for behaviour that undermines the dignity and respect of any person.
+It is our expectation that every member will positively contribute to and improve the lives of their fellow teammates.
 Diversity and inclusion are signs of a good culture.
 In our club, you will find players from around the world: postgraduates and undergraduates; national champions and novices.
 We welcome all people, regardless of race, religion, sexuality, nationality, or social class.
 Our common values and commitment to our team connect us.
 We care for one another.
 In this spirit, let me take a moment to share Oxford's welfare resources.
 Your health and happiness are very important.
 After all, the mission of our club is to expand and brighten your time at Oxford.

-To our newcomers, a special welcome!
+To our newcomers, a warm welcome!
 We welcome any players whether you played growing up or have never touched a rugby ball.
 I encourage you to peek at the Coach's Corner for a quick introduction.
 However, there is no better way to get acquainted than to play.
 Do come along to one of our developmental training sessions.

 I look forward to seeing you on the pitch.
 Do get in touch with your questions.
 Our committee members; our senior players; and our club members stand ready to support you in any way we can!